Research Technician Visa Sponsorship Jobs in Texas

 Which visa types are most common for research technician roles in Texas?

-The H-1B is the most common visa for research technician positions that require a bachelor's degree in a specific scientific field, such as biochemistry, microbiology, or molecular biology.
-Some university-affiliated positions use the J-1 exchange visitor visa for short-term research appointments.
+The H-1B visa is the most common visa for research technician positions that require a bachelor's degree in a specific scientific field, such as biochemistry, microbiology, or molecular biology.
+Some university-affiliated positions use the J-1 visa exchange visitor visa for short-term research appointments.
 Candidates with a master's or doctoral degree may also qualify under EB-2 or EB-3 employment-based green card categories if a sponsoring employer initiates permanent residency.

 Which cities in Texas have the most research technician sponsorship jobs?